Donate

 PreferUserConfiguration flag is false, try to store

-all items into the global configuration file.
+all configuration items into the global configuration file.

-If this fails, report error.
+If this fails, report the error.

 |